 CBR650F ABS 17YM (VPL) - Representative Example

-PCP Terms and Conditions: New retail CBR650F ABS registrations from 01 April 2017 to 30 June 2017.
-Subject to model and colour availability.
+PCP Terms and Conditions: New retail CBR650F ABS 17YM orders from 01 January 2018 to 31 March 2018 and registered by 31 March 2018 Subject to model and colour availability.
 Offers applicable at participating dealers and are at the promoter's absolute discretion.
-Representative example based on 3 years 5.9% PCP.
+Representative example based on 3 years 0% PCP.
+Maximum deposit 30%.
 Excess mileage rate applies.
-Maximum deposit 30%.
-Final payment includes £10 option to purchase fee.
 You do not have to pay the Final Payment if you return the bike at the end of the agreement and you have paid all other amounts due, the bike is in good condition and has been serviced in accordance with the Honda service book and the maximum annual mileage of 4,000 has not been exceeded.
 Excess mileage rate applies should this be exceeded.
 Indemnities may be required in certain circumstances.
 Finance is only available to persons aged 18 or over, subject to status.
 All figures are correct at time of publication but may be subject to change.
 Honda Franchise Dealers are credit brokers, not lenders.
 Credit provided by Honda Finance Europe Plc.
 Cain Road, Bracknell, Berkshire RG12 1HL.
 Honda Financial Services is a trading name of Honda Finance Europe Plc. a company registered at Companies House No 03289418.
 Honda Finance Europe plc is authorised and regulated by the Financial Conduct Authority, Financial Services Register number 312541.

-VPL Terms and Conditions: New CBR650F ABS registrations from 01 April 2017 to 30 June 2017.
+VPL Terms and Conditions: New retail CBR650F ABS 17YM orders from 01 January 2018 to 31 March 2018 and registered by 31 March 2018.
 Subject to model and colour availability.
-Representative Example based on 5.9% VPL; Offers applicable at participating dealers and are at the promoter's absolute discretion.
+Representative Example based on 6.9% VPL; Offers applicable at participating dealers and are at the promoter's absolute discretion.
 Indemnities may be required in certain circumstances.
 Finance is only available to persons aged 18 or over, subject to status.
 All figures are correct at time of publication but may be subject to change.
 Honda Franchise Dealers are credit brokers, not lenders.
 Credit provided by Honda Finance Europe Plc.
 Cain Road, Bracknell, Berkshire RG12 1HL.
 Honda Financial Services is a trading name of Honda Finance Europe Plc. a company registered at Companies House No 03289418.
 Honda Finance Europe Plc. is authorised and regulated by the Financial Conduct Authority, Financial Services Register number 312541.

 If you have a complaint about your finance agreement, please write to us at: